Mark A. Hallman, MD, PhD

 While knowledge and expertise are important, I believe that compassion and personalized care are also essential to being an effective physician.
 I strive to establish trust and understanding with my patients in order to best help them complete complex and intense cancer therapies in order to achieve the best possible outcomes.
 This is an exciting time to be at Fox Chase Cancer Center.
 The faculty and staff at Fox Chase work as a team with the common goal of providing world class cancer treatment.
 Not only do I have access to state of the art technologies and cutting-edge treatments, but I also have the opportunity to develop new treatments that will improve the way we treat cancer in the future.

-- Residency, Department of Radiation Oncology Fox Chase Cancer Center, Philadelphia, PA, 2014
+- Resident, Radiation Oncology, Fox Chase Cancer Center, Philadelphia, PA, 2014

-- Department of Surgery, Medical University of South Carolina, Charleston, SC.
-2010
+- Resident, Surgery, Medical University of South Carolina, Charleston, SC, 2010

-- MD, PhD in Cell and Molecular Pharmacology and Experimental Therapeutics, Medical University of South Carolina, Charleston, SC, 2009
+- MD/PhD, Cell and Molecular Pharmacology and Experimental Therapeutics, Medical University of South Carolina, Charleston, SC, 2009

 - American Board of Radiology, Diplomate in Radiation Oncology, 2015